wbcsd/data-exchange-protocol/decisions/log/0028-provide-clarity-on-characterization-factors.md

 Backwards-compatibility is preserved by keeping the `characterizationFactors` property (despite its becoming deprecated).

-It is forward-looking as future adaptations will hardly break backwards-compatibility.
+It is forward-looking because future adaptations are unlikely to break backwards-compatibility.
 If a more fine-grained account of characterization factors use is ever desired, it can be included through optional properties of `CharacterizationFactorsSource`.
 If ever other sources become relevant (e.g., for specific industries) this too can be acommodated without the need for a breaking change.

 ## Consequences